Outstanding Graduate Teaching Award

 The Graduate School is pleased to announce the Outstanding Graduate Teaching Award to recognize the distinguished teaching of one of our graduate faculty members.

-The award includes a $3000 prize, which will be presented at the Graduate School/ University Co-op Awards Banquet in the spring.
+One award will be presented in 2016.
+The award will be presented at the Graduate School/ University Co-op Awards ceremony in the spring.
 The University Co-op very generously underwrites the prizes for this award and all of the other Graduate School awards each year.

 Suggested Criteria for Nomination